Priority seat: South Korea

 Korean culture strongly recommends reserving seats for the elderly.
-Even if the entire car is overcrowded, the elder seat will be empty.
-Seoul Metropolitan Government announced that it will apply new design for pregnant women at Seoul Subway lines 2 and 5.
+Even if the entire car is overcrowded, the elderly seat will be empty.
+Seoul Metropolitan Government announced that it will apply a new design for pregnant women at Seoul Subway lines 2 and 5.
 Seoul Metropolitan Government expects that the change could allow passengers to yield their seats to pregnant women more easily.

-In order to help people recognize that the seat is for the pregnant women, the seat will change its color into pink from the back of the seat with a note that says 'This is the seat for a future protagonist' written on the bottom.
+In order to help people recognize that the seat is for pregnant women, the seat will change its color to pink from the back of the seat with a note that says 'This is the seat for a future protagonist' written on the bottom.

 Taiwan

-In Taiwan, priority seats are installed on public transportation.
-Some banks, airports, or hospital elevators will also mark the icons that are given priority to the elderly and the weak women and children, and have signs to that effect.
-Taiwanese children are also taught to give up priority seats.
-A Yield the seat' culture is deeply rooted, and even become a reflex action.

-The priority seat system in Taiwan originated in the Republic of China in the late 1940s or early 1950s.
-At that time, there were many consecutive accidents in which elderly people boarded a bus and accidentally fell.
-Therefore, the Taipei City Government began to plan to set up a priority seat on the bus.
-On major transportation vehicles, it is provided for those with mobility difficulties or needs.
+In Taiwan, priority seats (優先座), once named courtesy seats (博愛座) in Chinese, are installed on public transportation according to the People with Disabilities Rights Protection Act (身心障礙者權益保障法).
+It originated in the 1980s, when elderly people began accidentally falling while boarding buses.
+The Taipei City Government, therefore, began to plan to set up a priority seat on the bus.
+On major vehicles, it is provided for those with mobility difficulties or needs.
+Signs asking people to yield their seats to elderly, weak women, and children can be seen in public sites such as banks, airports, and hospitals.
+Children in Taiwan are also taught to give up priority seats.
+A "Yield the seat" culture is deeply rooted and has even become a reflex action.

-In the 2010s, the media have reported on disputes and controversies about priority seats, leading everyone to choose to stand, as no one was willing to sit on the priority seat.
-With the popularization of smartphones and social platforms, "social justice warriors" have sometimes tried to dox the passengers sitting in priority seats, uncovering their identity.
+In the 2010s, the media reported on disputes and controversies over priority seats, leading everyone to choose to stand, as no one was willing to sit in them.
+In June 2025, the legislature Yuan passed an amendment of the People with Disabilities Rights Protection Act, which renamed courtesy seats into priority seats, and emphasised that anyone who genuinely needs priority seats may sit down.
+In September, the Ministry of Transportation and Communications released a new unified icon to identify priority seats.

 United States

-In the state of New York the transit authority is legally required to post signs reminding people to get up for elderly, pregnant, and disabled passengers.
+In the state of New York, the transit authority is legally required to post signs reminding people to get up for elderly, pregnant, and disabled passengers.
 It is customary for people to get up for elderly, pregnant, and disabled passengers throughout the United States.